-When a woman is trying to conceive she may not know that she is pregnant until the 5th week.
-It is best to cut down or cut out alcohol when considering pregnancy.
+Once you start thinking about pregnancy it can be a good time to cut out or dramatically reduce your alcohol.
+When a woman is trying to conceive she may not know that she is pregnant until the 5th week so it is best to cut down or cut out alcohol when considering pregnancy.
 For support, encourage your partner to reduce his alcohol intake too as alcohol can impact on male fertility.

 Caffeine in large quantities can affect your chances of conception and too much during pregnancy is not good for your baby.
 Caffeine is found in tea and coffee but also found in some energy boosting drinks, cola drinks and chocolate.
 It is recommended by the Food Safety Authority of Ireland that a woman should not consume more than 200mg of caffeine (or one cup of strong coffee) per day during pregnancy.
 Planning your pregnancy may be a good time to get your caffeine intake down to safer limits for when you are pregnant.